Nukesor/pueue/README.md

 ## Why should I use it?

-I simply guess many of us know this situation, when one needs to unzip or transfer huge amounts of data into different directories.
+I just assume that many of us know this situation when one needs to unzip or transfer huge amounts of data into different directories.
-This normally ends with about 10 open terminals/tmux sessions and an overchallenged hard drive.
+This normally ends with about 10 open terminals/tmux sessions and an over-challenged hard drive.

 Pueue is specifically designed for these situations.
-It executes long running tasks in their respective directories, without being bound to any terminal.
+It executes long-running tasks in their respective directories, without being bound to any terminal.

 *A few possible applications:*
 - Copying huge amounts of stuff